nik-rev/blog/content/blog/2025-05-16_a_curious_way_to_combine_module_paths_in_rust_declarative_macros/index.md

 ---
-title: A curious way to combine module paths in Rust's declarative macros
+title: Combining path segments in Rust's declarative macros is harder than it seems
 ---

 Today, I ran into an interesting problem with a not-so-obvious solution: How do you concatenate path segments in Rust's declarative macros?